carlosleitedev/birthday-remainder/README.md

 ## Birthday Reminder

-A simple starte React project.
+A simple starter React project.

 This project was inspired by [React Tutorial an Projects Course] (https://react-projects-1-birthday-reminder.netlify.app/).